ballerkobe808/invest/README - 1a FINDING PROPERTIES.md

 4. How you heard about the agent

 Sample Email:

+Hello!
+My name is Daniel and I'm a real estate investor from Hawaii.
+I've been doing some research to determine the best place for me to start buying rentals to hold long term for cashflow and that has led me to Indianapolis.
+I've found that you are one of the top-producing agents in the area.
+I'd love to chat sometime and see if you would be able to help me out.

+I'm looking for either:

+1. A single-family home in a good neighborhood with modest cashflow in the 100-160k range OR
+2. A multifamily property in a relatively low crime neighborhood with excellent cashflow in the 30-70k range.

+I'm looking to purchase at least one property by the end of the year, and 1-2 properties each year after that.
+I also have some friends who would be interested in investing as well in the next year or so.
+My goal is to find properties that I can purchase below market value with conventional financing.
+If you have a preferred lender, I would like to get pre-approved with him or her as well.
+Also, if you have a property manager that you would recommend, I'd love to start reaching out to him/her as well.

+I see that you have a really great reputation, and hope that we can develop a relationship that will be profitable for both of us in the future.
+Thank you for your time!

+Daniel

 ![](lib/Letter-to-Prospective-Realtor-Agents.png)

 Sort through agents, and find one that will be able to bring you good deals.
 Also look at it from his/her point of view too.
 What is he/she getting - will you be doing a lot of business, bringing business their way?Rewarding them with extra compensation or helping them out too?
 Be aware of what value u bring to the transaction.